anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 <a name="7.6.2"></a>
 ### 7.6.2 Port Protection
-        -   Unused software and unused network ports should be disabled, by default
+        -   Unused software and unused network ports should be disabled by default

 <a name="7.6.3"></a>